-Bloodstream & respiratory infections (bacterial & fungal co/secondary infections) & Clostridioides difficile infections, in COVID-19 patients diagnosed in England in wave 2 (29 June 2020 to 30 April 2021 incl.) & wave 3 (1 May 2021 to 6 June 2021 incl.)
+Bloodstream & respiratory infections (bacterial & fungal co/secondary infections) & Clostridioides difficile infections, in COVID-19 patients diagnosed in England in wave 2 (29 June 2020 to 30 April 2021 incl.) & wave 3 (1 May 2021 to 4 July 2021 incl.)

-- In Wave 2 0.2% of COVID-19 patients had a key bacterial/fungal co/secondary infection, while in Wave 3 it was 0.1%, where a coinfection is defined as a positive bacterial/fungal isolate ±1 day of first SARS-CoV-2 positive specimen date and a secondary infection defined as a positive bacterial/fungal isolate identified between 2 days and <28 days after the SARS-CoV-2 positive specimen date. - Of all COVID-19 patients in Wave 2, 0.05% had key respiratory infection; 0.1% had a key bloodstream infection, while in Wave 3 0.02% and 0.03% had a key respiratory or bloodstream infection, respectively. - In Wave 2, 82% of co/secondary infections of any site were categorised as secondary infections versus 76% in Wave 3. - Most frequent species identified from co/secondary infection isolates were: - Respiratory: Staphylococcus aureus, Pseudomonas aeruginosa and Klebsiella pneumonia in Wave 2 versus S. aureus, K. pneumonia and Escherichia coli in Wave 3. - Blood: E. coli, S. aureus, Enterococcus faecium and K. pneumoniae in Wave 2 versus E. coli, K. pneumoniae, and Enterococcus faecalis in Wave 3. - Co-infections occurred more frequently in the elderly; those aged ≥60y accounted for 77% in Wave 2 and 61% in Wave 3.
-Those aged ≥60y accounted for 65% of secondary infections in Wave 2 but 30% in Wave 3.
-Furthermore, nearly half of Wave 3 secondary infections were amongst patients aged 40-59y (45%), although numbers are small and caution is advised in interpreting the data.
+- In Wave 2 0.2% of COVID-19 patients had a key bacterial/fungal co/secondary infection, while in Wave 3 it was 0.1%, where a coinfection is defined as a positive bacterial/fungal isolate ±1 day of first SARS-CoV-2 positive specimen date and a secondary infection defined as a positive bacterial/fungal isolate identified between 2 days and <28 days after the SARS-CoV-2 positive specimen date. - Of all COVID-19 patients in Wave 2, 0.05% had key respiratory infection; 0.1% had a key bloodstream infection, while in Wave 3 0.03% and 0.03% had a key respiratory or bloodstream infection, respectively. - In Wave 2, 82% of co/secondary infections of any site were categorised as secondary infections versus 83% in Wave 3. - Most frequent species identified from co/secondary infection isolates were: - Respiratory: Staphylococcus aureus, Klebsiella pneumonia and Pseudomonas aeruginosa in both Wave 2 and Wave 3 - Blood: Escherichia coli, Enterococcus faecium and K. pneumoniae in Wave 2 versus E. coli, K. pneumoniae, and Streptococcus spp. in Wave 3 - While the majority of co- and secondary infections were in persons with COVID-19 aged ≥60y (77% and 65%, respectively), this is much reduced in Wave 3 (52% and 31%, respectively), while 43% of Wave 3 secondary infections were amongst patients aged 40-59y.
+Wave 3 numbers are small and caution is advised in interpreting the data.